top of page

 Dan Repsch

 Dan is immersed in the music and the movement.
 As a teacher, his enthusiastic approach brings a focus on innovation, connection, and attention to your partner.
-As a veteran DJ, he's played for events across 4 continents, DJing everything from international events to local dances.
+As a veteran instructor and DJ, he's worked for events across 4 continents, for everything from international events to local dances.
 He’s also organized both locally and for international events, including a Head DJ role in BluesSHOUT! and The Balboa/Blues Experiment.
 In the end, Dan is most excited to work hard at improving the dance and to see people break through their boundaries.

 bottom of page